SarthakHarshe/PocketLLM/Deliverables/Descriptive_Arch.md

 ## 3. Frontend Styling & UX
 *   **Decision:** Adopt a **Slate/Sky** color theme with **TailwindCSS v4**.
-*   **Rationale:** The initial requirement was generic, but we refined the UX to be "Premium, Simple, and Modern" (avoiding purple).
+*   **Rationale:** The initial requirement was generic, but we refined the UX to be simple and clean.
 We chose TailwindCSS for its utility-first approach, enabling rapid UI iteration.
-We specifically used the latest v4 to leverage modern CSS features and reduced build configuration overhead.
+We specifically used the latest v4 to leverage modern CSS features and reduce build configuration overhead.

 ## 4. Docker Deployment Strategy
 *   **Decision:** Single Container Deployment.